AdamWagstaff/Cloud/README.md

 **8. DynamoDB Dexterity**
    * Empowered by DynamoDB, the "Get Item" Lambda function navigates through the stored data, assembling a comprehensive snapshot of the item, including the reference to the S3 bucket.

-Before we get into the steps of building this solution.
-Let's break down each service we will be using.

 ## Guide